-This tight 32-page pamphlet stitched booklet format refreshes to Greenberg’s 1939 “Avant-Garde and Kitsch” and 1940 “Towards a Newer Laocoon.”
-Set magazine-style in two columns with pull quotes and end notes, it makes a tight, efficient use of limited space.
+This compact 32-page pamphlet, in a stitched booklet format, refreshes Greenberg’s 1939 “Avant-Garde and Kitsch” and 1940 “Towards a Newer Laocoon.”
+Set in magazine-style with two columns, featuring pull quotes and endnotes, it makes a tight and efficient use of limited space.

-To actually create the booklet, however, required a far more pragmatic view.
+High-brow philosophy, or not, to actually create the booklet, required a far more pragmatic view.
 As a self-produced project, I sized the page to work well on stock 8-1/2 x 14 paper (fortunately, short-grain).
-The cover was printed with a inkjet printer on grey cover stock.
+The cover was printed with an inkjet printer on grey cover stock.

 For the interior, I needed to create an imposition of the pages: a rearrangement to booklet ordering so when printed (in duplex), stacked and folded together, the page ordering ended up correct.